dHannasch/alpine-pandas/README.md

-# alpine-pandas
+# python.3.7-git-tox-alpine
-Python image with pandas based on Alpine platform
+Python image with git and tox based on Alpine platform